acornapps/minic-home/README.md

-# Minic
+# Welcome to Cocktail Mini!

-## Welcome to Minic!
+Cocktail Mini is a trial version of Cocktail Cloud.

-Minic is a tool that helps you run Cocktail Cloud locally by running a single-node Kubernetes cluster inside a Docker.
+And Minic is a tool that helps you run Cocktail Mini locally by running a single-node Kubernetes cluster inside a Docker.
 Actually, Minic runs a single container(called “Cocktail mini container”) that packages Cocktail Cloud and Kubernetes cluster.

 This documentation contains the sections to help you get started with Cocktail Mini.